Graduate Student Scholarships

 Successful applicants will be selected according to the following criteria:

-3. the likelihood of the project’s being accomplished during the period of the award.
+• the likelihood of the project being accomplished during the period of the award.

-6. the past academic awards as demonstrated by transcripts, awards, and distinctions.
+• past academic awards as demonstrated by transcripts, awards and distinctions.

-NOTE: It will be the responsibility of each national association to ensure that all those who agree to be an academic mentor are informed in writing of the success or failure of each applicant in obtaining the scholarship.
+NOTE: It will be the responsibility of each Member Association or Associate Member Association of the ICCS to ensure that individuals who agree to be academic mentors are informed in writing of the success or failure of each applicant in obtaining the scholarship.

-Upon the student’s return, he/she will file a written report (2-3 pages) to the ICCS, outlining what was accomplished during the tenure of the scholarship.
+Within four months of the student’s return, he/she/they will file a written report (2–3 pages) to the ICCS, outlining what was accomplished during the tenure of the scholarship.
+This will be submitted as a PDF to the International Journal of Canadian Studies and considered for publication in the journal.

 A maximum of six awards per year.

-The amount of the scholarship will be a maximum of CDN$4,000 for all expenses.
+The amount of the scholarship will be a maximum of C$4,000.
 Smaller awards may be made.

-Following assessment and signature by the President of the association, your application may be directed, by the association, to the International Council for Canadian Studies for final consideration by its Awards and Grants Committee.
+• Following assessment and signature by the President of the association, your application may be directed by the association to the ICCS for final consideration by the Awards and Grants Committee appointed by the International Council for Canadian Studies.
 A decision will be made mid-January.
 Research stays may commence by April 1.

 Request for information and submissions of nominations by ICCS member associations should be addressed to: